-The investment objective of the Scheme is to generate long-term capital growth from a diversified portfolio of predominantly equity and equity-related securities.
+The investment objective of the Scheme is to seek to generate long-term capital appreciation from a portfolio of predominantly equity and equity related securities, including equity derivatives, in the Indian market with focus on riding business cycles through dynamic allocation between various sectors and stocks at different stages of business cycles in the economy.

+The Scheme could also additionally invest in Foreign Securities.

 There is no assurance that the objective of the Scheme will be realised and the Scheme does not assure or guarantee any returns.
-For defensive considerations and/or managing liquidity, the Scheme may also invest in money market instruments.